-The addition of third-party patient payment plans program to payment plans policies makes it easy to let patients know a payment solution may be available that fits their budget and lifestyle.
+The addition of third-party patient payment plans programs to payment plans policies makes it easy to let patients know a payment solution may be available that fits their budget and lifestyle.
 This may allow patients to get procedures they want or need.
-Improved cash flow, reduced accounts receivable, billing and collection costs also make offering a third-party payment plans program a smart decision to help maintain a practice’s payment plans health.
+Improved cash flow, reduced accounts receivable, billing, and collection costs also make offering third-party payment plans to program a smart decision to help maintain a practice’s payment plans health.